icshwi/e3training/workbook/README.md

 # European Spallation Source EPICS Environment Workbook

 This workbook is intended to introduce new users to ESS' EPICS environment e3.
-As it's focused on specifically e3, it will not contain much information about EPICS more specifically, and will assume a certain knowledge.
-The series is furthermore primarily targeting Linux systems, and as CentOS is ESS' distribution of choice, CentOS7.
+As it's focused on specifically e3, it will not contain much information about EPICS standard functionality.

 As this workbook still is under construction, please refer to the following icons on whether a chapter has been finalized or not.
 Chapters marked with: